DK Electrical Solutions

 In some cases, a homeowner can safely check the fuse or breaker box by turning each breaker off and then on or pulling out and reinserting fuses, to ensure that all connections are complete.
 But, if the problem persists, you should call for a professional examination of the breaker panel or fuse box.
 A certified electrician can identify any problems with a breaker (or fuse) or connection, or with any appliance or circuitry that might be overloading a breaker and perform repairs.

 If You Discover Storm Damage in Your Home

 After a storm that has caused wind damage to your New Jersey home, or a power outage, or flooding, there may be damage that is not immediately apparent.
 If you find any irregularities in the functioning of electrical systems or appliances in your home after a severe weather event, don’t wait for the problem to clear up on its own.
-If you suspect that there may be an electrical problem, have an assessment by an experienced, licensed, 24-hour electrician who provides storm electrical services.
+If you suspect that there may be an electrical problem, have an assessment by an experienced, licensed, master electrician who provides storm electrical services.

 DK Electrical Solutions Master Electricians can provide a thorough assessment and identify any electrical problem in your home or affecting your home from the public power grid.
 NJ Master Electricians can inspect your home’s electrical systems and appliances, perform a thorough electrical safety assessment, identify storm damage issues, and make repairs.
 We provide thorough, safe, lasting solutions within the shortest possible time frame.

 Tip for Avoiding Future Electrical Damage From Storms

 To help prevent future power surges from sudden momentary electrical outages that can damage or destroy electronics and appliances, install high-quality surge protectors.
 Purchasing and connecting surge protectors is a relatively inexpensive protective solution, compared to the cost of replacing major appliances and home electronics.